Master's Degrees

 Comprehensive Examination for the Master of Science Degree without Thesis

 Some departments require candidates to successfully complete a comprehensive examination, which will be administered by an examination committee, typically in their final semester.
 The candidate must be enrolled at the time of the examination.
-If the examination is administered during the intersession, then an examination-only fee is appropriate by enrolling in one credit hour of Oral Examination 5040/6040.
+If the examination is administered during the intersession, the student must have been enrolled in the immediately preceding semester/session; or, prior to the examination date, they must enroll in one credit hour of Oral Examination, 5040/6040 (charged as an examination only fee).
 The candidate will receive a passing grade if all, or all but one, of the members vote based on the departmental set criteria when the exam is administered.

 For candidates whose department requires a comprehensive examination, a committee will be designated by submitting the Form 1-B, first to the department chair and then to the vice provost of graduate education.
 The committee must consist of at least three members.
 The chair and at least half of the committee members must be members of the Missouri S&T graduate faculty.
 If a committee member is not a member of graduate faculty, a vita verifying equivalent level (or higher) of education must be provided with the Form 1-B.